Beyblade Burst: Anime

 On February 15, 2019, it was announced that the anime television series was confirmed for a fourth season, titled Beyblade Burst GT.
 The series streamed weekly on the CoroCoro YouTube channel, the official Beyblade portal website, and the Takara Tomy Channel between April 5, 2019, and March 27, 2020.
 Katsuhito Akiyama is the show's chief director, and Ojing is directing the series at OLM.
 Hideki Sonoda is returning to oversee the series scripts, and Toshiaki Ōhashi is returning to design the characters. d-rights is producing the series.
 An English dub of the anime premiered on Disney XD in the United States on February 8, 2020.

 On March 13, 2020, it was announced that the anime television series was confirmed for a fifth season, titled Beyblade Burst Sparking.
 The anime aired from April 3, 2020, to March 19, 2021, on the CoroCoro Channel and the Takara Tomy Channel on YouTube.
 Katsuhito Akiyama is the chief director, and Jin Gu Oh is directing the anime at OLM.
 Hideki Sonoda is overseeing the series scripts, and Toshiaki Ōhashi is the character designer.
 An English dub of the anime premiered on Disney XD in the United States on February 20, 2021.

 On December 15, 2020, it was announced that the anime television series was confirmed for a sixth season titled Beyblade Burst Dynamite Battle.
 The anime aired between April 2, 2021, and March 18, 2022, on the CoroCoro Channel and the Takara Tomy Channel on YouTube.
 Katsuhito Akiyama is the chief director, and Jin Gu Oh is directing the anime at OLM.
 Hideki Sonoda is overseeing the series scripts, and Toshiaki Ōhashi is the character designer.
 Frederik Weidmann is composing the music.
 An English dub of the anime premiered on Disney XD and DisneyNOW in the United States on December 4, 2021.

-On December 2, 2022, it was announced a seventh season Beyblade Burst QuadStrike will be released for the international market in spring 2023.
+On December 2, 2022, it was announced a seventh and final season of the series Beyblade Burst QuadStrike would be released for the international market in spring 2023.
+The series premiered on Disney XD on April 3, 2023, and was released on Hulu on May 8.

 Merchandise

 Hasbro and Sunrights are launching the toyline outside of Japan.
-Toys R Us started distributing the toys in Canada in September 2016 and Hasbro started distributing the toys in the United States in January 2017.
+Toys "R" Us started distributing the toys in Canada in September 2016 and Hasbro started distributing the toys in the United States in January 2017.